imclean557/phpmailer_smtp/README.md

 INTRODUCTION
 ------------

 Send emails via SMTP using the latest PHPMailer library.
-This module is strictly for sending emails only, it does nothing to the formatting or structure of the email body itself.
-It aims to be fully compliant with the relevant RFCs.

 * For a full description of the module, visit the [project page](http://drupal.org/project/phpmailer_smtp).
 * Use the [issue queue](http://drupal.org/project/issues/phpmailer_smtp) to submit bug reports and feature suggestions, or to track changes,